djeada/Flask-Minimal/README.md

 # Flask-Minimal

-This is a template for a minimal Flask app.
-It includes Dockerfile, Makefile, pyproject.toml and set of dependencies defined in requirements.txt.
+Flask-Minimal is a template for creating a minimal Flask app.
+It includes a Dockerfile, Makefile and a set of dependencies defined in requirements.txt.

-# Problem description
+## Problem description

 When creating a new Flask app, it is often useful to have a template that can be used to start from.